harshachowdary01/DATA-ANALYSIS-PROJECTS/README.md

-Hi i'm Harsha, Currently seeking for the data analyst job opportunity to perform my data analytics foundation on real-time projects and dashboards.
+Hi i'm Harsha, Currently seeking for the data analyst job opportunity to perform my data analytics skills on real-time projects and dashboards.